Perform differential methylation scoring

 When using multiple samples, it is possible that not every sample will have a modification fraction at a position.

-When this happens, the statistical test is still performed and the values of pct_a_samples
+When this happens, the statistical test is still performed and the values of pct_a_samples and pct_b_samples reflect the percent of samples from each condition used in the test.

 Columns 20 and 21 have the replicate pairwise MAP-based p-values and effect sizes which are calculated based on their order provided on the command line.
 For example in the abbreviated command below: